General Assembly clears 2020 congressional redistricting map that splits Forsyth County

 House Minority leader Darren Jackson, D-Wake, said during the House floor debate that this is "a solid 8 to 5 map ... but still gerrymandered that makes other districts less competitive."

-"D.C. would work so much better if the House representatives were not guaranteed re-election" from this map.
+"D.C. would work so much better if the House representatives were not guaranteed re-election" from this map, Jackson said.

 Kokai said the Winston-Salem/Guilford redrawn congressional seat is part of the challenge of lawmakers being "forced in this case to split the state’s 2010 U.S. Census population into 13 equal-sized districts of almost 800,000 people."